 How we protect your information

-We use technical and corporate organisational safeguards to ensure that your personal information is secure.
+We use technical and organisational safeguards to ensure that your personal information is secure.
 We limit access to information on a need-to-know basis and take appropriate measures to ensure that our people are aware that such information is only used in accordance with this Privacy Notice.

 We undertake regular reviews of those who have access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.